Miguel Díaz-Canel: Presidency (2018–present)

-In 2018, the 86-year-old Castro stepped down from the position as president of the Council of State and the Council of Ministers, though he remained First Secretary of the Communist Party of Cuba and the commander-in-chief of the Cuban Revolutionary Armed Forces.
+In 2018, the 86-year-old Raúl Castro stepped down from the position as president of the Council of State and the Council of Ministers, though he remained First Secretary of the Communist Party of Cuba and the commander-in-chief of the Cuban Revolutionary Armed Forces.
 On 18 April 2018, Díaz-Canel was announced as the only candidate to succeed Castro as president.
 He was formally elected by the National Assembly on 19 April and sworn in on the same day.
 He is the first president born after the 1959 Cuban Revolution and the first since 1976 not to be a member of the Castro family.